El Modena High School Cheerleading

 • Communication Plan:

-• Athletes and parents check BAND for information that may answer their question.
+1. Athletes and parents check BAND for information that may answer their questions.

-• Parents, communication of requirements and expectations to the team will be directed to the athlete.
-It is the responsibility of the athlete to communicate information with you.
+Parents, communication of requirements and expectations to the team will be directed to the athlete.
+It is the responsibility of the athlete to communicate information to you.

 Safety, Injuries & Benched Athletes